 - Casement: These windows open sideways (though top-opening casements are available) with a crank.
 Casement windows are one of the more popular options and are typically more weather-tight than double-hung windows.
 On the other hand, since the windows swing outward, they are great at ‘scooping’ air into the house when you want it.

-- Awning: Awning windows operate much like a casement window, only the top edge is fixed, and the window swings outward from the bottom.
-One great thing about awning windows is that you can have them open during a light rain without water getting in.
+- Awning: Awning windows operate like a casement window; only the top edge is fixed, and the window swings outward from the bottom.
+One great thing about awning windows is that you can open them during light rain without water getting in.

 - Sliding: Sliding windows move horizontally along the top and bottom tracks, with one or both windows being moveable.
-They are often a very cost-efficient choice as their simple design makes them cheaper than some other designs.
+They are often a very cost-efficient choice as their simple design makes them cheaper than others.

-- Bow/Bay: Both of these protrude out from a wall and consist of several windows; the bow window usually has several small windows arranged in a gentle curve, while the bay window is typically a larger window flanked by two smaller angled windows.
-These are great for introducing a lot of light into a room, adding interest/elegance to the room, and allowing for a better view outside.
-Since they project outward, they can also offer a shelf that is great for indoor plants.
+- Bow/Bay: Both protrude from a wall and consist of several windows; the bow window usually has several small windows arranged in a gentle curve, while the bay window is typically a larger window flanked by two smaller angled windows.
+These are great for introducing a lot of light into a room, adding interest/elegance, and allowing for a better view outside.
+Since they project outward, they can also offer an excellent shelf for indoor plants.

 - Fixed: A fixed window is any glass pane that is permanently fixed within a frame.
-These would be considered very weather-tight as long as they are installed properly, and their simplicity makes them both elegant and affordable.
+These would be considered very weather-tight as long as they are correctly installed, and their simplicity makes them both elegant and affordable.
 There are also a few other examples of fixed windows: